abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter06.md

 well-being and seclusion from the unwholesome.
 From that you have a base, and you can work on that to pervade the other areas of the body.

-We are working in accord with that image of the bath man.
+We are working in accord with that image of the bathman.
 It’s a lovely image and very much body-based.
 And of course we do have a mind with this body as well.
 That is, we can affect the mind directly without getting entangled in it.
 Sometimes, seclusion is from the mind itself.